dsakurai/TTK-demo-install/ReadMe.md

 Tips & Tricks
 -------------
 ParaView is built inside the directory `ParaView-prefix/src/ParaView-build`, while TTK inside `TTK-prefix/src/TTK-build`.
-This means that you can customize your build by going into these directories and issuing `ccmake .` (or by directly editing the CMakeCache.txt files).
+This means that you can customize your build by going into these directories and then issuing `ccmake .` (or by directly editing the CMakeCache.txt files).
 To start the customization, you need to wait until their configuration is finished.
 You can restart the entire build by issuing `make` from the rood directory `TTK-demo-install`.

 You can also update an existing demo that you installed through this project.